polkadot-developers/polkadot-docs/polkadot-protocol/basics/networks.md

 ---
 title: Networks
-description: Explore Polkadot’s testing and production networks, including Westend, Kusama, and Paseo, for efficient development, deployment, and testing.
+description: Explore Polkadot's testing and production networks, including Westend, Kusama, and Paseo, for efficient development, deployment, and testing.
 ---

 # Networks

 ## Introduction

 The Polkadot ecosystem is built on a robust set of networks designed to enable secure and scalable development.
 Whether you are testing new features or deploying to live production, Polkadot offers several layers of networks tailored for each stage of the development process.
-From local environments to experimental networks like Kusama, and community-run TestNets such as Paseo, developers can thoroughly test, iterate, and validate their applications.
-This guide will introduce you to Polkadot's various networks and explain how they fit into the overall development workflow.
+From local environments to experimental networks like Kusama and community-run TestNets such as Paseo, developers can thoroughly test, iterate, and validate their applications.
+This guide will introduce you to Polkadot's various networks and explain how they fit into the development workflow.

 ## Network Overview